Mekler's Construction and Murphy's Law for 2-Nilpotent Groups: Transfer principles

 In particular, for all $k\geq 2$ there is a strictly NFOP$_k$ pure group. \end{corollary}

 \begin{proof} The first part of the corollary is immediate from \Cref{fact:NFOP_k-collapse} and \Cref{thm:TransferCollapsing}.

-For the second part, from \cite[Theorem~5.5.1, Exercise~5.5.9]{Hod93} we know that any structure in a finite relational language is bi-interpretable with a nice graph.
+By \cref{fact:everything-is-nice}, any structure in a finite relational language is bi-interpretable with a nice graph.
 From \cite[Proposition~3.23]{AACT23} we know that any $k$-ary structure (i.e. any structure which admits quantifier elimination in a relational language where all symbols have arity at most $k$) is NFOP$_k$, so in particular, the random $k$-hypergraph, $k\geq 2$, is NFOP$_k$.
 We know, from \cite[Proposition~2.8]{AACT23} that:

 and since the random $k$-hypergraph has IP$_{k-1}$ it has FOP$_{k-1}$, is thus strictly NFOP$_k$.
 Let $\gG$ be any nice graph bi-interpretable with the random $k$-hypergraph.
 Then $\Msf(\gG)$ is a strictly NFOP$_k$ pure group, by the first part of the corollary. \end{proof}